Steve-Fenton/stevefenton.co.uk/src/pages/about-me/programmer-events.md

 Find out how you can use the State of DevOps research to make an impact on the toughest challenge in technology: culture.

+### October

+#### 26th October 2023: Platform Engineering: To Adopt or Not To Adopt

+Platform Engineering foundations, adoption, and alternatives.

+### August

+#### 22nd August 2023: A Modern View of Multitenancy

+A new perspective on multi-tenancy that looks beyond software.

+### June

+#### 26th June 2023: The State of Continuous Delivery Report 2023

+A panel conversation about the State of Continuous Delivery 2023 Report analysis.

+### May

+19th May 2023: The State of Continuous Delivery Report 2023

+John and I talk about the State of CD Report.

 ## 2022

 ### January 2022